theofil/I2TheTerascale/README.md

 # I2TheTerascale
-Code from the Introduction to the Terascale tutorial, given at DESY
+Code from the Introduction to the Terascale tutorial, given at DESY.